The-Gen-Academy/week4-customer-support-agent-braintrust/README.md

 # Customer Support Agent — Braintrust Evaluation

-This project is part of the **Week 4 course content of Mastering Agentic AI** and demonstrates how to evaluate a customer-support classification agent using Braintrust.
+This project is part of the **week 4 course content of Mastering Agentic AI** and demonstrates how to evaluate a customer-support classification agent using Braintrust.

 ## What the project does